Jonathan-Luo01/Jonathan_BlueStampPortfolio/index.md

 		self.format = pyaudio.paInt16
 		self.audio_filename = 'audio.wav'
 		self.audio = pyaudio.PyAudio()
-		#These parameters are different for each audio device.
+		#These parameters vary for each audio device.

 		#The following code reveals the parameters of your own device.
   		'''